Rhiannon-Udall/cbcflow/docs/source/library-index-labelling.rst

 Writing Your Own ``Labeller`` Child Class
 -----------------------------------------

-We will go over how one would construct the ``StandardLabeller`` as an example.
+We will go over how one would construct a Labeller called ``MyLabeller`` as an example.
 The standard incantation to subclass in the desired way is:

 .. code-block::